-The first maternity packages (baby boxes) in Finland were distributed in 1938.
+The first maternity packages, the so-called Finnish baby boxes, were distributed in 1938.
 The Maternity Grants Act had been passed the year before.
 The maternity package was hoped to reduce the high rate of infant mortality, increase nativity and relieve poverty among families with children.

 There were originally three different maternity packages: one with products for the baby, one with products for the mother and one with products for both the mother and the baby.
 It was up to the municipal social welfare board to decide which type of package that would benefit each family the most.
 In order to get the benefit, the mother was required to undergo a medical examination before the baby was born.

 During the first few decades, the maternity package used to contain fabrics for baby clothes as clothes were then usually made at home.
 During the war years of the 1940's, fabrics were reserved for the Defence Forces and the textile products in the maternity package were replaced by products made of paper.
 One of the substitute materials used was regenerated cellulose fibre.
 Despite the shortages, the government wanted to continue providing the benefit, as it was a much needed help and support for many families.

 In 1949, the right to receive a maternity package was extended to all mothers resident in Finland and, at the same time, the requirement for receiving the package was tied even more closely to healthcare.
 In order to qualify for the package, the mother had to see a doctor or a midwife or visit a maternity clinic before the end of the fourth month of pregnancy.

 The maternity package has reduced infant mortality and almost certainly also improved public health in Finland.
 Finland has long had one of the lowest levels of infant and maternal mortality in the world.

 The maternity package reflects the past and the present